WirkLichKeit1/darkJAM/README.en.md

 Features:
 - Dashboard with anime and status counts
 - Anime CRUD with cover and banner image upload
-- Episode CRUD with video and thumbnail upload
+- Episode CRUD with video upload (via Cloudinary Upload Widget) and thumbnail upload
 - Video status tracking (Processing / Ready / Error)
 - Draft and published states for episodes